bcgov/startup-sample-project-aws-serverless-TFC/docs/tfc_to_s3_migration.md

 - Terraform CLI installed on your local machine.
 - AWS CLI configured with the necessary credentials obtained from the AWS Login Application at [https://login.nimbus.cloud.gov.bc.ca](https://login.nimbus.cloud.gov.bc.ca/) .
+- Obtain the Terraform Cloud team token for your project-set from Paramater Store in one of the AWS accounts.

 Now, let's begin with the migration process for each environment: